denten-books/plain-text/5-chapter.md

 > one says also 'I think with my pen' and this localization is at least as good
 > [@wittgenstein_blue_1965, 116].

-In refusing to resolve the tension between functional (or behaviorist) and formal (or structuralist) accounts of cognition, Wittgenstein's thought experiments suggest a model of textual activity that sees reading and writing as a movement between innate mental structures their external, media-bound representations.
+In refusing to resolve the tension between functional and formal accounts of cognition, Wittgenstein's thought experiments suggest a model of textual activity that sees reading and writing as a movement between innate mental structures their external, media-bound representations.
 Although Wittgenstein does not explain it in these terms, reading and writing for him happens at the interface of mental and physical boundaries.
 In other words, reading and writing proper involve a measure of "correct" correlation between internal mind states and external paper-and-ink states.
 This correlation I take to resemble Benjamin's "staging of fate."
 The moment of interface, on the stage of a bookshelf, is what unites the history of the book with the history of one's conciousness.
 It is exactly the encounter between the collective and the private.
 What "I know" and "we know" meets and intertwines on the page.

 To have read a book in this way involves a certain physical facility with the
 text: in the way its structure can, with much practice and repetition, become